jsalvadev/jsalvadev.github.io/README.md

 ## 🚀 About Me

 Hi, I'm Salva, Front-End Developer (Angular) at Vueling Airlines.
++1 year of experience, based in Barcelona, Spain 🇪🇸.
+Building experiences in the airline industry, taking on freelance projects, and sharing my journey through content creation.
+Hi, I'm Salva, Front-End Developer (Angular) at Vueling Airlines.
 With over 1 year of experience, based in Barcelona, Spain 🇪🇸.
 I specialize in building digital experiences for the airline industry, taking on freelance projects, and sharing my journey through content creation.

 ![Portfolio Preview](public/screenshots/preview-desktop.webp)